30 Healthy Snacks for Gestational Diabetes

 29. Mini Frittatas

-Mini frittatas are a great meal or snack option that can be made in batches are are an easy way to increase your egg intake during pregnancy.
+Mini frittatas are a great meal or snack option that can be made in batches are an easy way to increase your egg intake during pregnancy.

 You can add whichever vegetables you like - spinach, capsicum, tomato, mushrooms, asparagus, corn and zucchini all work well.
 Try this recipe